uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Before you hit Submit, make sure you’ve done whichever of these applies to you:
+Before opening this PR, make sure you’ve done whichever of these applies to you:

 - [ ] Follow the [18F Front End Coding Style Guide](https://pages.18f.gov/frontend/) and [Accessibility Guide](https://pages.18f.gov/accessibility/checklist/).
+- [ ] Run `git pull origin [base branch]` to pull in the most recent updates from your base and check for merge conflicts.
+(Often, the base branch is `develop`).
+- [ ] Run `npm run prettier:scss` and `npm run prettier:html` to format code.
-- [ ] Run `npm test` and make sure the tests for the files you have changed have passed.
+- [ ] Run `npm test` and confirm that all tests pass.
 - [ ] Run your code through [HTML_CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/) and make sure it’s error free.